danavery/AudioLoop/docs/candidate_selection_explained.md

 ## Overview

-The active learning system selects audio samples for human labeling based on the model's predictions.
+The active learning system selects audio samples for human labeling based on the model's predictions and confidence levels.
 The goal is to choose samples that will be most informative for improving the model.

+## Clean Architecture

+The system maintains clean separation between inference and analysis:

+### Active Learning Pipeline (Inference Focus)
+- **Process**: Runs model inference on all available audio files
+- **Output**: Complete prediction record with confidence levels
+- **Selection**: Chooses candidates based on model outputs (confidence, entropy)
+- **Focus**: Lean, fast inference without statistical analysis

+### Metrics Pipeline (Analysis Focus)
+- **Input**: Prediction files from active learning iterations
+- **Process**: Comprehensive performance analysis and trend tracking
+- **Output**: Accuracy metrics, plots, and insights across versions
+- **Focus**: Rich evaluation separate from candidate selection

+### What's Used for Candidate Selection
+- Model predictions (positive/negative)
+- Confidence scores (0.0 to 1.0)
+- Entropy values (uncertainty measure)
+- Prediction probabilities for each class

 ## Selection Process